MicrosoftDocs/dynamics365smb-docs/business-central/admin-manual-synchronization-of-table-mappings.md

 You can view the results of the full synchronization on the **Integration Synchronization Jobs** page.
 For more information, see [View the Status of a Synchronization](admin-how-to-view-synchronization-status.md).

 ## Synchronizing All Modified Records
-You can use the **CDS Connection Setup** page to synchronize changes to data in all integration table mappings.
+You can use the **Common Data Service Connection Setup** page to synchronize changes to data in all integration table mappings.
 This is similar to a full synchronization.
-It will synchronize data in all coupled records in the [!INCLUDE[d365fin](includes/d365fin_md.md)] tables and [!INCLUDE[d365fin](includes/cds_long_md.md)] tables that are defined in the table mappings.
-By default, only records that have been modified since the last time they were synchronized will be synchronized.
+It will synchronize data in all coupled records in the [!INCLUDE[d365fin](includes/d365fin_md.md)] and [!INCLUDE[d365fin](includes/cds_long_md.md)] tables that are defined in the table mappings.
+By default, only data that has been modified since the last synchronization will be synchronized.
 Synchronization jobs synchronize table mappings in the following order to avoid coupling dependencies between the tables:

 1. CURRENCY
 2. SALESPEOPLE